-The Larocque East property consists of 6 mineral claims totaling 3,200 hectares and was recently purchased in May, 2018.
-The property is owned 100% by IsoEnergy and is unencumbered.
-Larocque East is immediately adjacent to, but not quite contiguous with, the north end of IsoEnergy’s recently expanded Geiger property.
-It is 35 kilometres northwest of Orano Canada’s McClean Lake uranium mine and mill.
+The Larocque East property, home of the newly discovered Hurricane zone, consists of 6 mineral claims totaling 3,200 hectares and was recently purchased in May, 2018.
+The unencumbered property is owned 100% by IsoEnergy.
+Larocque East is located 35 kilometres northwest of Orano Canada’s McClean Lake uranium mine and mill and is immediately adjacent to, but not quite contiguous with, the north end of IsoEnergy’s recently expanded Geiger property.